 As most vintage-styled watches, this particular specimen offers an easily readable layout.
 There is lots of real estate on the face, so all of the elements are rarely spaced with enough air surrounding them so that your eye never feels strained trying to decipher its readings.

 Well, perhaps the “HIGH” and “LOW” inscriptions on the power reserve indicator are a bit superfluous here since the classic black ideogram that the blued hand points to is easy to grasp even to a 4-year old kid, but, well, perhaps they wanted to visually support the “CHRONOSWISS” plaque right below the big date window.

-Offered at a recommended street price of $6800 for a version in stainless steel (there is also a twice more expensive version in rose gold), the watch is quite expensive, but if you can afford one, you should definitely give it a try.
+Offered at a recommended street price of $6800 for a version in stainless steel (there is also a twice more expensive version in rose gold), it is expensive, but if you can afford one, you should definitely give it a try.

 Build quality: 5/5

 Overall Rating: 4/5